Colleen Joy Shogan: Nomination as Archivist of the United States

+Archivist of the United States (2023–2025)

+Archivist of the United States Dr. Colleen Shogan speaks at the National Personnel Records Center Backlog Elimination Ceremony.

-She was sworn in and began work on May 17, 2023, with her first briefing focused on addressing the "backlog of veterans’ records" and speaking with National Personnel Records Center leaders.
+Shogan was sworn in and began work on May 17, 2023, with her first briefing focused on addressing the "backlog of veterans’ records" and speaking with National Personnel Records Center leaders.

+On June 17, 2023, Shogan announced that the National Archives would place the Emancipation Proclamation on permanent display in the Rotunda of the National Archives in Washington, D.C., alongside the Declaration of Independence, the Constitution, and the Bill of Rights.
+On September 23, 2024, she announced that the 19th Amendment would also be added to the permanent Rotunda display.
+The additions marked the first permanent changes to the Rotunda in nearly 75 years, timed to coincide with the nation's semiquincentennial celebrations.
+Shogan stated that together the documents "tell a more comprehensive story of the history of all Americans and document progress in our nation's continuous growth toward a more perfect Union."

 On January 24, 2024, the National Archives announced the elimination of the "pandemic-related backlog of veteran records" at the National Personnel Records Center.
-Shogan is the first woman appointed as Archivist of the United States.

-On December 17, 2024, Shogan, and the Deputy Archivist, William J. Bosanko, issued a public statement refusing to publish the Equal Rights Amendment, despite push from 120 Congressional Democratic representatives, like Cori Bush and Ayanna Pressley, stating that neither they, nor Joe Biden could act without congressional or legal action lifting the ratification deadline.
+On December 17, 2024, Shogan, and the Deputy Archivist, William J. Bosanko, issued a public statement refusing to publish the Equal Rights Amendment, despite push from 120 congressional Democratic representatives, like Cori Bush and Ayanna Pressley, stating that neither they, nor Joe Biden could act without congressional or legal action lifting the ratification deadline.
 Later, on January 17, 2025, President Biden declared that the ERA had "been ratified" and part of the U.S. Constitution, which had no legal effect on the amendment's ratification, and a senior official, quoted by the Associated Press, stated that Biden did not direct Shogan to certify the amendment.

-Censorship allegations
+The American Story exhibit

-In October 2024, the Wall Street Journal reported that Shogan and her top advisers had censored numerous displays at the National Archives' museum in an effort to de-emphasize negative parts of U.S. history, according to documents, and current and former employees.
-According to the article, Shogan and her top aides, like Ellis Brachman, ordered the removal of images of Martin Luther King, Jr., Dolores Huerta, and Minnie Spotted-Wolf from the Discovery Center wing of the National Archives Museum, images by Dorothea Lange of Japanese-American concentration camps, cut information about the negative environmental effects of coal mining and the forced removal and incarceration of Japanese-Americans from various exhibits, and directed employees to find "success stories about white people".
-Shogan was alleged to ask why a museum exhibit on Western expansion was centered on Indigenous people, ordered records showing treaties in which Indigenous tribes ceded "their lands to the U.S. government", and directed that a patent for the contraceptive pill be replaced by a patent for the bump stock, and reportedly said that exhibits should not be pushing a "partisan agenda".
-It was also asserted that some senior officials who had resigned had blamed Shogan's leadership, with one long-time employee for the archives filing a whistleblower complaint, claiming that "Shogan abused her authority and engaged in censorship", and that she had done too much to "appease Republicans".
-Brachman asserted, according to Current Affairs, that the story is inaccurate, claiming that "balance was missing in the early planning of some of the new galleries here, and we have had to make some difficult decisions during the planning process" and that some people did not "want to do the hard work to address the nuanced and many layered facts of American history."
+In October 2024, the Wall Street Journal reported that Shogan and senior aides had ordered changes to planned exhibits at the museum's Discovery Center, including the removal of images of Martin Luther King, Jr., Dolores Huerta, and Minnie Spotted-Wolf from the Discovery Center wing of the National Archives Museum, images by Dorothea Lange of Japanese-American concentration camps, cut information about the negative environmental effects of coal mining and the forced removal and incarceration of Japanese-Americans from various exhibits.
+The report cited current and former employees, one of whom filed a whistleblower complaint alleging that Shogan had "abused her authority and engaged in censorship."
+One of her aide Ellis Brachman asserted that the story is inaccurate, claiming that "balance was missing in the early planning of some of the new galleries here, and we have had to make some difficult decisions during the planning process" and that some people did not "want to do the hard work to address the nuanced and many layered facts of American history."
 Brachman also told the Jewish Telegraphic Agency that "the story is not accurate."